tesselle/aion/README.md

 linked to a coordinate system).

 **chronos** provides a system of classes and methods to represent and work with such time-series.
-This package includes common time scales (e.g., before present, common era) and supports user-defined scales.
+This package includes common Gregorian era (e.g., before present, common era) and supports user-defined time scales.
+Time-series can be reprojected to a different time scale (e.g. from BP to CE years).

-Time-series can be reprojected to a different time scale (e.g. from BP to CE years). **chronos** only supports data expressed in decimal years (1950 means 1950.0, i.e. the beginning of the year 1950).
+**chronos** only supports dates expressed in decimal years (1950 means 1950.0, i.e. the beginning of the year 1950) and uses astronomical notation (**there is a year 0**).

 ## Installation